Yxyyash/motion-respiration-detection/README.md

 ## Description

-A demonstration for calculating human respiration rate using y-axis shoulder motion using React as the frontend adn Flask as the backend.
+A demonstration for calculating human respiration rate using y-axis shoulder motion using React as the frontend and Flask as the backend.

 ## Table of Contents